 You’ve set up and run your first graded discussion in Canvas – and the volume of posts seems a bit daunting.
 Now it’s time to assess the individual student contributions against the defined criteria, and get results out to them before the next discussion goes up.

-Here are some tips for grading discussions, using tools in Canvas to assist with the task.
+Here are some tips for grading discussions, using tools in Canvas to assist you.

 - Canvas automatically marks posts as ‘read’ when you scroll down the page (changing the green dot left of the post to white).
 This function might interfere with keeping track of what you’ve read, and be a time waster if you have to backtrack through posts automatically marked as read that you didn’t actually read.
 You can choose to ‘Manually mark posts as read’ by navigating to the Discussions Index page and clicking on the gear pictured here.